-8. From the time of the announcement of the transaction in November 2014, Defendants were quick to focus investors on the purported immediate and long-term impact that the Omega acquisition would have on Perrigo's business and growth.
-According to Papa, Perrigo could now bring "many" of its 3,000 products "to our European platform and launch them in Europe.
+Perrigo could now bring "many" of its 3,000 products "to our European platform and launch them in Europe.
 [That] gives us a chance to continue to have very significant revenue synergies for the future."
 These "tremendous revenue synergies," Perrigo said, would drive the Company's overall growth.
 Perrigo also hailed the Company's now-expanded product portfolio and enhanced scale and distribution network in Europe, highlighting the combination of "Perrigo's supply chain and operational excellence with Omega's OTC branding and regulatory expertise."

-9. Market commentators immediately embraced management's statements reporting positively that the Omega deal "ma[d]e[] abundant strategic sense" and provided "infrastructure that would have taken years to build organically."
-Based on Defendants' representations, Goldman Sachs, for example, expected large revenue and cost "synergies to come from the ability to sell [Perrigo's] products in new channels, overseas, where [Perrigo] previously had little exposure."

-10. To accommodate Perrigo's more-than-doubled international business operations, shortly after the deal closed on March 30, 2015, the Company re-structured its reporting segments to create a new segment, Branded Consumer Healthcare ("BCH"), which was comprised almost entirely of Omega and would focus primarily on the sale of branded cough, cold, allergy, vitamin, and supplement products in Europe.
-Perrigo named Omega's founder, Marc Coucke ("Coucke"), as Executive Vice President and General Manager for BCH, and later handed him a seat on Perrigo's Board of Directors (the "Board").
+- 9. Market commentators immediately embraced management's statements regarding the synergies, reporting positively that the Omega deal "ma[d]e[] abundant strategic sense" and provided "infrastructure that would have taken years to build organically."
+Based on Defendants' representations, Goldman Sachs, for example, expected large revenue and cost "synergies to come from the ability to sell [Perrigo's] products in new channels, overseas, where [Perrigo] previously had little exposure." - 10.
+To accommodate Perrigo's more than doubled international business operations, shortly after the deal closed on March 30, 2015, the Company re-structured its reporting segments to create a new segment, BCH, which was comprised almost entirely of Omega and would focus primarily on the sale of branded cough, cold, allergy, vitamin, and supplement products in Europe.
+Perrigo named Omega's founder, Defendant Coucke, as General Manager of Omega's operations and later handed him a seat on Perrigo's Board of Directors ("Board"). - 11.
+Just a week after Perrigo closed the Omega transaction, Mylan approached Perrigo's Board with an offer to purchase Perrigo for approximately \$205 per share ("Offer").
+At the time, the Offer represented approximately a 25% premium to Perrigo's stock price.